 The supposed medicinal properties of tobacco saw it spread around Europe, rising in fortune in the 1560s when the French Queen Catherine de’ Medici declared it a wonder for headaches (it had been recommended by John Nicot, who later gave his name to nicotine).

 The fashion spread throughout Europe, and by the 1700s snuff was considered a luxury product and mark of refinement.
-Though the stereotypical image of the snufftaker is the Georgian dandy, it was also popular among women – George III’s queen was so fond of it that she earned the nickname ‘Snuffy Charlotte’.
+Though the stereotypical image of the snufftaker is the Georgian dandy, it was also popular among women – Queen Charlotte, George III’s queen was so fond of it that she earned the nickname ‘Snuffy Charlotte’.
 As with most fashions it fell from favour, as new stimulants appeared.